Prof Neville Pillay

 In summary, my research has shown that questions and experiments in one area can help explain findings or be used to generate hypotheses in other themes.
 Many populations of striped mice are used in my research programme, often from different habitat types (e.g. semi-arid, grassland, fynbos) and with different social structure (group-living, solitary, sex-specific sociality).
 One hypothesis that we are currently testing is whether differences in social systems result in population/taxon-specific mate recognition signals, which could reduce gene flow between different populations.
 In other studies, the results of captive studies show that striped mice from desert and grassland populations respond differently to stressors in captivity, which we hypothesise are due to population-specific differences in personality (e.g. behavioural syndrome), sociality, and brain function, which is related ultimately to habitat differences and genetic isolation.

-I am an ethologist specializing in rodents.
+I am an ethologist specializing in rodents and some other small mammals.
 The striped mouse Rhabdomys spp. is the primary model for my research.
 Its generalised biology and widespread distribution in southern Africa makes it a suitable model to test the questions that I have asked.
 Broadly, I am interested in how rodents, particularly striped mice, respond to change, which has formed the basis of my research over the past decade.
 I have considered change at three levels: i) long-term evolutionary change; ii) short-term (e.g. seasonal) change; and iii) response to artificial environments (i.e. human induced change).
 This has resulted in three research themes, as discussed below.

 Research context.
 In recent times, all life forms face continuous and rapid environmental change, either directly or indirectly attributable to human activities.
 Understanding how different organisms respond to these changes is topical and extensively researched.
 As a rodent biologist, I am interested in how rodents respond to these changes which is not well researched in South Africa.
 I am particularly interested in the behavioural resilience of rodent populations to change, which will tell us whether these populations can respond to change.
 Of course, animals that can respond flexibly to change are of particular interest.
 Change is not new however, and is a constant feature for all life.
 My studies are unique because my model allows me to test responses to change historically and currently.
 I am also interested in how newly-caught animals, or those bred for a few generations in captivity, respond to life in captivity, which has also become a reality for many animals, in for example, captive breeding, programmes.
 Since behavioural expression is underpinned by physiological processes and modulated by brain function, studying behavioural responses offers insights into how animals can respond adaptively to change.